Rikkyo is a private university founded in 1874 in the western tradition. It now has

 is extremely difficult, therefore students are encouraged to use and apply early for

-- Students pay their normal State University Fee to CSU San Marcos.
-No tuition or fees
+- Students pay their normal State University tuition and fees to CSU San Marcos.
+No

 - Off-campus University housing for international students is available for approximately

 $2,130 - $3,190*/semester depending on the term.
 The university will also assist in

 locating convenient apartments or homestays.

 - Cost of meals and personal expenses will vary, but average $700* per month.

 - Supplemental Health insurance is $265/semester

 - Japanese Multiple-Entry Visa: $50

 *Prices found on Rikkyo's website have been converted from JPY (Japanese Yen) to USD (US Dollar) currency for reference.
 To find live currency rates

 How to Apply